-Special Flood Hazard Area (SFHA) means those lands within the jurisdictions of Delaware County subject to inundation by the regulatory flood.
-The SFHAs of Delaware County are generally identified as such on the Delaware County and Incorporated Areas Flood Insurance Rate Map prepared by the Federal Emergency Management Agency, dated July 4, 2011.
+Special Flood Hazard Area (SFHA) means those lands within the jurisdiction of the City of Muncie subject to inundation by the regulatory flood.
+The SFHAs of the City of Muncie are generally identified as such on the Delaware County and Incorporated Areas Flood Insurance Rate Map prepared by the Federal Emergency Management Agency, dated July 4, 2011.
 (These areas are shown on a FHBM or FIRM as Zone A, AE, A1- A30, AH, AR, A99, or AO).
+The SFHAs of those parts of unincorporated Delaware County that are within the extraterritorial jurisdiction of the City or that may be annexed into the City are generally identified as such on the Delaware County and Incorporated Areas Flood Insurance Rate Map prepared by the Federal Emergency Management Agency and dated July 4, 2011.
+(These areas are shown on a FHBM or FIRM as TRING AS Sone A, AE, A1- A30, AH, AR, A99, or AO).